timdeschryver/timdeschryver.dev/content/blog/how-to-not-create-your-rxjs-observables/index.md

 }
 ```

-This doesn't work because the `steam$` is re-assignment to the "real" WebSocket stream after the Effect was initialized.
+This doesn't work because the `steam$` is reassignment to the "real" WebSocket stream after the Effect was initialized.
 When the WebSocket stream emits a new progress value, the Effect doesn't receive the update because it is listening to `of({ status: 'idle' })`

 So how do we solve this?